ssudholt/phocnet/README.md

 # PHOCNet

 PHOCNet is a Convolutional Neural Network for classifying document image attributes.
-This code was the base for generating the results in [PHOCNet: A Deep Convolutional Neural Network for Word Spotting in Handwritten Documents](https://arxiv.org/abs/1604.00187)
+This library was the base for generating the results in [PHOCNet: A Deep Convolutional Neural Network for Word Spotting in Handwritten Documents](https://arxiv.org/abs/1604.00187)

 If you use the code for scientific purposes, please cite
 ```
 @inproceedings{Sudholt2016-PAD,
    archivePrefix = {arXiv},
    arxivId = {arXiv:1604.00187v1},
-   author = {Sudholt, Sebastian and Fink, Gernot A},
+   author = {Sudholt, Sebastian and Fink, Gernot A.},
    booktitle = {arXiv:1604.00187v1},
    eprint = {arXiv:1604.00187v1},
    pages = {1--6},